5 reasons why Proof-Based Scanning is a game-changer

 In any web application environment, you will get a variety of issues that differ in type, importance, and potential impact.
 To get measurable security improvements from day one, you need to focus your resources where they will make the biggest difference at a given time, starting with vulnerabilities that are directly exploitable and would have the greatest impact if targeted by attackers.

-Proof-Based Scanning automatically confirms over 94% of direct-impact vulnerabilities – issues such as injections and cross-site scripting that can be remotely exploited with no additional prerequisites.
+Proof-based scanning automatically confirms over 94% of direct-impact vulnerabilities – issues such as injections and cross-site scripting that can be remotely exploited with no additional prerequisites.
 See our technical white paper to learn how this is possible.

 Reason #4: True automation and scalability